BlackiePearlJoobi/connect-four-game/README.md

 };
 ```

-#### React: Detecting Winning Conditions
+#### 4. React: Detecting Winning Conditions

 To determine the game's outcome, this project implements an efficient **win detection system** that checks for four consecutive pieces in **rows, columns, and diagonals.**

 **How It Works**

-Each placed piece triggers a check based on its position, ensuring minimal unnecessary calculations:
+With `useEffect`, each placed piece triggers a check based on its position, ensuring minimal unnecessary calculations:

 - **Row Check:** Iterates through the same row to identify consecutive matches.